 NASA Study Concentrates More on Aerodynamics?

 Aerodynamics is an important part of NASA’s work.
 The first A in NASA stands for aeronautics, which is the science of flight.
 NASA works to make airplanes and other aircraft better.
 Studying aerodynamics is an important part of that work.
 Aerodynamics is important to other NASA missions.
 Probes landing on Mars have to travel through the Red Planet’s thin atmosphere.
-Having to travel through an atmosphere means aerodynamics is important on other planets too.
+Having to travel through an atmosphere means aerodynamics is important on other planets too in Research Principles.

 Meenatchi Sunndhar P I, M.E., AMIE.,